 - Investigate successful writings – Good examples show how to do everything correctly.

-- Asking a professional to perform the homework – You can address a professional academic writing company which works 24/7 to help busy students.
+- Asking a professional to perform the homework – You can address a professional academic writing company which works 24/7 to help busy students with essay writing.
 Professionals provide 100% unique academic assignments.
 It is a perfect solution for those who lack time and has no opportunity to research.

 Dealing with copyright policy means to consider each word and idea used in the research.
 If a person uses a number of articles, books, no-author materials, it’s better to add all of them in the list of applied literature.
 One can accidentally forget to indicate a quotation.
 Thoroughly organized bibliography will come to the rescue.
 The committee might evaluate the paper accordingly and not blame a person in plagiarism.
 The main thing is not to overload the text with citations.